-When you activate a popple, four icons appear at the bottom of it; in order from left to right: change color, text tools, drawing tool, and add image/video.
-The text tools let you change the size of and align any text that is added, including links.
-For example, longer URLs might benefit from using the lowest font size, especially if there is any additional text or images.
+When you activate a popple, four icons appear at the bottom of it, in order from left to right: change color, text tools, drawing tool, and add image/video.
+The text tools let you change the size of and align any text you add, including links.
+For example, longer URLs might benefit from using the lowest font size, especially if there are any more text or images.
 Or longer texts with links may look better if aligned a certain way.

 Compare how these two URLs look in the Popplet below:

 They both link to exactly the same web page: information about Original Version Cinemas in Barcelona, but the shortened URL is obviously the more elegant.

 An additional solution would be to customize the URL so that it said something to identify it but this option doesn’t usually come free when using link shorteners.

 Add an Image or Video